paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/README.md

 3. Votes get recorded as necessary
 3. Nodes will participate in disputes in a sensible fashion
 4. Finality is stopped while a candidate is being disputed on chain
-5. Chains can be reverted in case a dispute concluded invalid
+5. Chains can be reverted in case a dispute concludes invalid
 6. Votes are provided to the provisioner so losing validators can be slashed on chain

 The dispute-coordinator subsystem interfaces with the provisioner and chain